mkdocstrings/crystal/docs/README.md

 ## Usage details

 We have been talking about seamlessly inserting Crystal documentation, but where is it coming from?
 The implementation actually still uses `crystal doc` generator but through [its JSON output](https://github.com/crystal-lang/crystal/pull/4746).
 So the requirement is the same: the source code that the doc comments and signatures are coming from is assumed to be somewhere under the _src/_ directory.
-If that isn't appropriate, you can select the wanted entry files by passing them to `crystal doc`, as part of [`crystal_docs_flags`](configuration.md#crystal_docs_flags) ([example](https://github.com/oprypin/athena-website/blob/c06906d5933421120c76e15fd6f529eeb5c48221/mkdocs.yml#L33)).
+If that isn't appropriate, you can select the wanted entry files by passing them to `crystal doc`, as part of [`crystal_docs_flags`](configuration.md#crystal_docs_flags) (see "Custom source directories" [in Showcase](showcase.md#athena-framework)).

 Continue to [Configuration](configuration.md).